CHTC/chtc-website-source/file-avail-largedata.md

 else several GUI-based `tar` applications are available, or ZIP can be used inplace of `tar`.

-The following examples demonstrates how to make a compressed tarball from the terminal for two large input files named `file1.lrg` and `file2.lrg` which will be used for a single job:
+The following examples demonstrate how to make a compressed tarball from the terminal for two large input files named `file1.lrg` and `file2.lrg` which will be used for a single job: